-The final event of the Junior Grand Prix Series takes place Oct.
-10-13 at the Irina Rodnina Figure Skating Centre in Yerevan, Armenia.
-This event will also have historical significance — it is the first international competition ever hosted by this nation.
+The final event of the Junior Grand Prix Series, 2018 JGP Armenia, takes place Oct.
+10-13 at the Irina Rodnina Figure Skating Centre in Yerevan.
+This event will have historical significance as it is the first international figure skating competition ever hosted by this nation.

 This is a “go big or go home” competition for a handful of skaters who will be chasing one of the final spots at the Junior Grand Prix Final in December.